AdvancedPhotonSource/cohere/docs/source/config_rec.rst

 General
 +++++++
 - data_dir:
-| optional, used for specific cases.
+| optional, used for specific cases, defualt is <experiment_dir>/data.
 Driven by the scripts, the experiment directory contains four directories: conf, prep, data, and results.
-The  data is read from <experimenr_dir>/data directory.
-If the data_dir parameter is configured then the data is read from this directory.
+The standard preprocessed file, named data.tif should be in data_dir when starting reconstruction.
+If the data_dir parameter is configured then the data is read from this directory, otherwise from <experiment_dir>/data.
+This parameter is only accepted when running script from a command line.
+When using GUI, the data_dir is always default.
 | example:
 ::

     data_dir = "/path/to/data_dir/data_dir"

 - save_dir:
-| optional, used for specific cases.
+| optional, used for specific cases, defualt is <experiment_dir>/results.
 Driven by the scripts, the experiment directory contains four directories: conf, prep, data, and results.
 The  reconstruction results are saved in <experimenr_dir>/results directory.
-If the save_dir parameter is configured then the data is saved in this directory.
+If the save_dir parameter is configured then the reconstruction result is saved in this directory.
+This parameter is only accepted when running script from a command line.
 | example:
 ::

     save_dir = "/path/to/save_dir/save_dir"

 - init_guess:
 | optional, defines how the initial guess is set.
 Possible options are: 'random', 'continue', and 'AI_guess'.
-The chice "random" will generate random guess, "continue" will start from previously saved results, and "AI_guess" will run AI reconstruction that will be an initial guess.
+The choice "random" will generate random guess, "continue" will start from previously saved results, and "AI_guess" will run AI reconstruction that will be an initial guess.
 Each of these algorithms require different parameters, explained below.
 The default is 'random'.
 | example:
 ::

-    init_guess = "continue"
+    init_guess = "random"

 - continue_dir:
 | must be defined if the init_guess parameter is set to 'continue'.
 Directory from which initial guess, initial support are read for reconstruction continuation.
 If the directory contains multiple subdirectories with initial guesses, a thread will start for each subdirectory.